Lendico/partner-api-documentation/Security.md

 ```
 The Partner API provides some headers to help to deal with the rate limit.

- * RateLimit-Limit: containing the amount of request allowed in a time window of 60 seconds;
+ * RateLimit-Limit: containing the amount of requests allowed in a time window of 60 seconds;
  * RateLimit-Remaining: containing the remaining requests amount in the current window;
  * RateLimit-Reset: containing the time remaining in the current window for refreshing the rate limit, specified in seconds, you should try again only after those seconds.
 See more in this [draft]( https://tools.ietf.org/id/draft-polli-ratelimit-headers-00.html).